 - Seek out those wearing a hakama and fold it for them.
 Do this as a way to show your appreciation for their contributions to our art.

 - Street shoes should be removed at the door and placed neatly on the shoe racks.
 Bring a clean pair of sandals or sock to wear inside the dojo to the edge of the mats.
 When coming on to the mats, sandals (socks) should be neatly aligned with the toes facing away from the front of the mat.
 Since we clean the floors regularly, it is also appropriate to not use sandals or socks inside our dojo.

 - If you are arriving late for a class, stand quietly at the edge of the mat and wait for the instructor to acknowledge you.
 The instructor will signal you to bow and enter the mat area.
 If you need to leave early, let the instructor know before class begins.

 - Only handle the jyo, bokken, or seiza bench of another person with their permission.

 - If you must leave the mat during class, let the instructor know your reason for leaving before you step off.

-- Remove all jewelry, watches, earings, makeup, etc. before coming on to the mats and make sure that your feet are clean.
+- Remove all jewelry, watches, earrings, makeup, etc. before coming on to the mats and make sure that your feet are clean.

 - This is an Aikido dojo.
 There is no practicing other martial arts or “sparing” in the dojo unless part of a lesson presented by the Sensei.

-- Arrive early enough to assist in setting up of the training area.
+- Arrive early enough to assist in setting up the training area.

 - Sweep the mats at the end of the training day.